fproject/amf-robot/README.md

-# F-Project Tester
+# AMF Robot
-A tool based on [dunamis/pinta] with many new features for testing AMF Server and RESTful Webservices
+A powerful tool for automation testing AMF Server and RESTful Webservices

 ## Installation